 Atmosphere Driven by Modern Technology

-Reakktor’s previous experience with space-based games like Black Prophecy informed its technical approach, but G-Rebels represents a clear shift toward environmental detail.
-Dynamic weather, day-night cycles, and changing seasons play a significant role in shaping the game’s mood.
-Sudden storms, lightning strikes, and fog can dramatically alter visibility and combat conditions, often transforming short test flights into extended sessions of exploration.
+Reakktor's previous experience with space-based games like Black Prophecy informed its technical approach, but G-Rebels represents a clear shift toward environmental detail.
+Dynamic weather, day-night cycles, and changing seasons play a significant role in shaping the game's mood.
+Sudden storms, lightning strikes, and fog can dramatically alter visibility and combat conditions, often transforming short test flights into extended exploration sessions.

-This attention to atmosphere is central to the studio’s vision.
-G-Rebels is designed not only to challenge players but also to reward them for simply flying through its world, reinforcing the sense of scale and autonomy that older hardware could not support.
+This attention to atmosphere is central to the studio's vision.
+G-Rebels rewards players not only for completing objectives but also for simply flying through its world, reinforcing the sense of scale and autonomy that older hardware could not support.

 A Niche Genre Finds New Ground